iluwatar/java-design-patterns/active-object/README.md

 ## Intent

-The active object design pattern decouples method execution from method invocation for objects that each reside in their thread of control.
-The goal is to introduce concurrency, by using asynchronous method invocation, and a scheduler for handling requests.
+The Active Object design pattern provides a safe and reliable way to implement asynchronous behavior in concurrent systems.
+It achieves this by encapsulating tasks within objects that have their own thread and message queue.
+This separation keeps the main thread responsive and avoids issues like direct thread manipulation or shared state access.

 ## Explanation

 The class that implements the active object pattern will contain a self-synchronization mechanism without using 'synchronized' methods.

 Real-world example

 >The Orcs are known for their wildness and untameable soul.
 It seems like they have their own thread of control based on previous behavior.

 To implement a creature that has its own thread of control mechanism and expose its API only and not the execution itself, we can use the Active Object pattern.

 **Programmatic Example**